decentraland/nft-server/README.md

 - `minPrice`: Filter results by minimun price.
 Type: `number`
 - `maxPrice`: Filter results by max price.
 Type: `number`
 - `adjacentToRoad`: Filter land that is next to a road.
 Type: `boolean`
-- `distanceToPlazaMin`: Filter land that has a distance to a plaza of minimun this value.
+- `minDistanceToPlaza`: Filter land that has a distance to a plaza of minimun this value.
 Type: `number`
-- `distanceToPlazaMax`: Filter land that has a distance to a plaza of maximun this value.
+- `maxDistanceToPlaza`: Filter land that has a distance to a plaza of maximun this value.
 Type `number`
 - `minEstateSize`: Filter results by minimum amount of parcels in the Estate.
 Type: `number`
 - `maxEstateSize`: Filter results by maximum amount of parcels in the Estate.
 Type: `number`